dzervoudakes/grindstonejs/README.md

 ### prev()

-Get the previous element as a Grindstone object.
+Get the previous element as a new collection.

 ```js
 $('#selector').prev();